-Activities in your vegetable garden in August are a combination of ensuring that you have a supply of vegetables through the autumn and winter and also planting winter vegetables that will be ready to harvest in the Spring.
+Activities in your vegetable garden in August are a combination of planting vegetables to ensure that you have a supply of vegetables through the autumn and winter and also planting winter vegetables that will be ready to harvest in the Spring.
 So you’re looking at vegetables that will crop quickly for Autumn as well as those that will bring some vitamins to your diet during the winter months.
 There is, to a certain extent, a race against time, you’ll need to get some of the vegetables planted and sown, as if you leave it until September, then the plants won’t have grown enough to survive the winter.
 Here’s our guide to what vegetables to plant in August.

-What Vegetables to Plant in August
+What Vegetables to Plant in August UK climate

 Sow Cabbage Seeds In August